 “We spend much more money with Veeva than we do with Salesforce,” Keefer said.

 Veeva, which also counts Eli Lilly & Co.
-(LLY), Novartis AG (NOVN) and AstraZeneca Plc (AZN) among its clients, last year added a content- management system to track clinical data and sales records.
+(LLY:US), Novartis AG (NOVN) and AstraZeneca Plc (AZN) among its clients, last year added a content- management system to track clinical data and sales records.
 Next, it will introduce an online service to provide more information on individual doctors, people familiar with the plans said.

 The approach of adding more services, which Ritter calls “layering the cake,” has been tried by many of Veeva’s peers.
-RealPage Inc. (RP), has added tools to help real-estate brokers check tenant’s backgrounds or offer 3D virtual tours.
+RealPage Inc. (RP:US), has added tools to help real-estate brokers check tenant’s backgrounds or offer 3D virtual tours.
 Dealertrack started with a network to process car loans and later added tools to track inventory, price vehicles and advertise online.

 Executing such a strategy isn’t easy.
 Companies must invest heavily upfront to create software smart enough to anticipate users’s most arcane requirements, and to train customer service representatives to step in when glitches arise.